jaco4873/cds-visual-analytics-2025/src/assignment_3/README.md

 The goal is to compare these two approaches and determine whether transfer learning improves performance for this specific image classification task.

-## Dataset
+## Dataset & Processing
-The dataset consists of images of various Lego bricks arranged in folders named after the brick type.
+- Source and format: The dataset consists of images of various Lego bricks arranged in folders named after the brick type.
 The data should be placed in the `data/lego` directory.
 We use thee data from the "Cropped Images" folder, which contains images with backgrounds removed.
+- Core preprocessing steps: Images are resized to 224×224 pixels with 3 color channels, Batches of 32 images are processed at a time, Data is split with 20% for validation during training, Image normalization scales pixel values to [0-1]
+- Data augmentation (horizontal flipping only)

 ## Project Structure
 ```